-The Department of English Language and Applied Linguistics uses the APA (American Psychological Association) referencing style.
-Guidance is given in their Referencing conventions document.
+The Department of English Language and Applied Linguistics uses the APA 7th (American Psychological Association) referencing style.

 APA referencing is a variant on Harvard style.
 Many of the conventions are the same, with brief author-date citations in brackets in the body of the text and full citations in the reference list.
 It is usual to include a reference list only rather than a bibliography in APA style.
 Citations for websites are also slightly different, with no need to include an access or retrieval date unless the page content is likely to change over time.